From the office of Neill Werkheiser

 Q. Can I claim a tax deduction for losses in my traditional IRA account?

-A. Perhaps.
+A. Perhaps, but not likely.
 If the value of all your IRA's is less than your non-deductible contributions (basis), when you liquidate, you have a miscellaneous itemized deduction.
-This is not likely, however.

 A. No, this is very much misunderstood.
 You would have a taxable gain of $5/share.
 This example assumes no reinvested dividends.

-Q.Will the annual Gift Tax exclusion increase in 2017?
+Q.Will the annual Gift Tax exclusion increase?
 Will I owe gift tax?

-A.It remains $14,000.
+A.It is now $16,000.
 Very few folks ever owe gift tax.
 It is more likely you will need to submit a gift tax return, however.

 Q. What isthe Earned Income Tax credit?